-The base case model used the methods recommended by Francis (2011) to determine the weight of the proportion-at-length and abundance data, excluded the pre-2002 commercial length frequency data (1992-1994, 1998, and 2001), and estimated growth using the inverse-logistic model.
+The base case model used the methods recommended by Francis (2011) to determine the weight of the proportion-at-length and abundance data, excluded the pre-2002 commercial length frequency data (1992, 1993, 1998, 2000, and 2001), and estimated growth using the inverse-logistic model.
 In the base case, the RDSI and RDLF were excluded, and the CPUE shape parameter was fixed at 1 assuming a linear relationship between CPUE and abundance.
 The commercial catch history used in the base case was that estimated under "assumption 2" (between 1983-84 and 1995-96, 40%, 53%, and 7% of the catch in Statistical Area 030 was taken from PAU 5A, PAU 5B, and PAU 5D respectively, see Fu et al. (2015)).

-The SFWG suggested the following sensitivity runs: Run 1.6 used the SDNRs-based method to determine the weights of the proportion-at-length and abundance data; RUN 1.7 included all the commercial length frequency data; RUN 1.8 used commercial catch history that was estimated under "assumption 1" (between 1984 and 1996, 18%, 75%, and 7% of the catch in Statistical Area 030 was taken from PAU 5A, PAU 5B, and PAU 5D respectively); RUN 1.9 used commercial catch history estimated under "assumption 3" (between 1984 and 1996, 61%, 32%, and 7% of the catch in Statistical Area 030 was taken from PAU 5A, PAU 5B, and PAU 5B, and PAU 5B, and PAU 5D respectively); RUN 2.0 included the RDSI and RDLF data.
-A summary description of the preliminary model runs, base case, and sensitivity models is given in Table 4.
+The SFWG suggested the following sensitivity runs: Run 1.6 used the SDNRs-based method to determine the weight of the proportion-at-length and abundance data; RUN 1.7 included all the commercial length frequency data.
+RUN 1.8 included the RDSI and RDLF data.
+A summary description of the preliminary model runs, base case, and sensitivity model runs is given in Table 4.
 The MCMC runs were carried out to models 1.5 (base case), 1.6, and 1.7.

-For models that used the Francis (2011) method to determine the weight of the proportion-at-length (e.g. models 1.1, 1.3, 1.5, and 1.7), the effective sample sizes were mostly less than 10% of the actual number of fish measured (see Table 1).
-This was expected as this method accounted for the potential correlations in the proportion-at-length data and would effectively down-weight the dataset compared to the method based on the SDNRs (e.g. models 1.0, 1.2, and 1.6) which resulted in much larger sample sizes (see Table 1).
+For models that used the Francis (2011) method to determine the weight of the proportion-at-length (e.g. models 1.1, 1.3, 1.5, and 1.7,), the effective sample sizes were mostly less than 10% of the actual number of fish measured (Table 1).
+This was expected as this method accounted for the potential correlations in the proportion-at-length data and would effectively down-weight the dataset compared to the method based on the SDNRs (e.g. models 1.0, 1.2, and 1.6) which resulted in much larger sample sizes (Table 1).

 Following Francis (2011) a series of lowess lines of various degrees of smoothing were fitted to the CPUE indices.
-For the early CPUE (1990-2001), the residuals from the lowess line which was considered to have the "appropriate" smoothness had a CV of 0.1 (corresponding to the "f" value of 0.95, which represents the degree of smoothness of the lowess line, see Figure A2-left, Appendix A); for the recent CPUE (2002-2013), a CV of 0.08 was considered to be appropriate (corresponding to the "f" value of 0.95, see Figure A2-right, Appendix A).
-The CVs for the CPUE indices were fixed at those values in the assessment (except for models 1.0, 1.2 and 1.6 in which the CVs were determined using SDNR-based weighting method).
+For the early CPUE (1990-2001), the residuals from the lowess line which was considered to have the "appropriate" smoothness had a CV of 0.09 (corresponding to the "f" value of 0.95, which represents the degree of smoothness of the lowess line, see Figure A2-left, Appendix A); for the recent CPUE (2002-2014), a CV of 0.06 was considered to be appropriate (corresponding to the "f" value of 0.95, see Figure A2-right, Appendix A).
+The CVs for the CPUE indices were fixed at those values in the assessment models (except for models 1.0, 1.2 and 1.6 in which the CVs were determined using SDNR-based weighting method).